Reliefs and Exemptions

 Rate Relief for Charities

 Charitable organisations that occupy a non-domestic property for activities in connection with the purposes of that charity, are entitled to business rates relief of 80 per cent of the bill.
-We also have the discretion to remit all or part of the remaining 20 per cent of the organisation's bill.

 Under Section 43 of the Local Government Finance Act 1988, property occupied by a registered charity is eligible for 80 per cent mandatory rate relief.
 This can be granted without an application form being completed.